squaresLab/squaresLab.github.io/research.md

 The error repair process in software systems is, historically, a resource-consuming task that relies heavily on manual developer effort.
-We have created and analyzed existing automatic program repair approaches to improve their performance and quality of created patches; this work has produced frameworks and toolsets for automatic program transformation and repair, as well as datasets for its evaluation.
+We have created and analyzed automatic program repair approaches to improve their performance and quality of created patches.
+We also develop approaches to automate other types of transformation, including API updates and migration.
+This work has produced frameworks and toolsets for automatic program transformation and repair, as well as datasets for its evaluation.
 You might be looking for:

-#### Heuristic transformation and repair
+#### Heuristic transformation and repair generally

+{% capture transform_text %}

+We have developed a number of frameworks and toolsets for automatic program transformation and repair.

 * [PolyglotPiranha](https://github.com/uber/piranha): an expressive and polyglot code transformation toolset designed for automating large-scale refactorings
 * [Comby](https://comby.dev/): a lightweight, declarative way to change code